Chicago, Photo: Flickr; Roman Boed

 (SMN): Chicago is famous for a few notorious foods, but what are your favorite restaurants?

 (GM): Alinea is a fantastic option for a tasting menu - it was rated best restaurant in the United States in 2018!
 For other exciting options, check out Bellemore which features a rotating New American menu or Marisol right in the Museum of Contemporary art which features some of the best farm-to-table food in the city.
 If you are in town to see the Cubs play, Wrigleyville finally has a top end restaurant in Dutch and Docs right across from the ballpark.
 Last but not least, if you're visiting Sotheby's Chicago and want to eat nearby, head to Spiaggia, which is located in the same building as Sotheby's; it's one of my favorite Italian spots in Chicago helmed by the 2018 winner of Top Chef: Joe Flamm.

 (SMN): We realize you're from Chicago, but if you were visiting from out of town, where would you stay?

-(GM): The Peninsula on the Magnificent Mile was just redone and it's undeniably one of the best in the country.
-They just opened a spectacular rooftop bar.
+(GM): The Peninsula on the Magnificent Mile was redone in 2018 and it's undeniably one of the best in the country.
+It also has a spectacular rooftop bar.
 Another reliable option is The Langham, a high-end property which has great rooms and is walking distance to the Art Institute.
 Finally, The Waldorf Astoria has great service and is in a prime location.
 The new ACE hotel in the West Loop is near some of the best restaurants and the Viceroy has a rooftop pool with a view of the Lake.
 Finally, Hotel E=MC2 which embraces a science theme - complete with room service robots no less!

 (SMN): Chicago is very seasonal.
 What are the best events to mark our calendars for?